-We have compiled the complete guide to the best school holiday activities in Sydney over the December/January summer school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Sydney over the school holidays to help make your life so much easier!
 Whether you are looking for school holiday activities in the Eastern suburbs or the Northern beaches, we have listed our top kids activities across your local area as well as the Sydney CBD.

 If you are looking for Sydney school holiday programs and/or vacation care, where you can lave your child for a 1/2 or full day of fun while being cared for, read our Sydney guide and book your child in now!
 If you are looking for school holiday ideas for teenagers in Sydney, we can help!

 State schools finish on Tuesday 19 December and return to class on Friday 28 January 2024.

-Fun things to do for the Sydney school holidays
+Fun things to do for the Sydney school summer holidays 2023

 We have broken our list of Sydney school holiday activities into sections to help you: